IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 104. Click **vCenter console**

     Like the other consoles for the add on services, accessing the **vCenter Console** is done through a VPN.
-The steps an links to establish the VPN are provided on the dialog and were performed outside of this click through demnostration.
+The steps and links to establish the VPN are provided on the dialog and were performed outside of this click-through demonstration.

 105. Click **Go to vCenter console**.